The location where Trevor Deely went missing

 Trevor Deely

-This Google Street View of Trevor Deely's former workplace was taken in September of 2021.
+This Google Street View of Deely's former workplace was taken in September 2021.

 The events, according to the CCTV timestamps:

 03:34:17: Deely passes the man in black at Point 1.
 However, they don't seem to talk to one another.
 Judging by the footage, the IT worker is talking on the phone.
-For the next 17 seconds, the man continues to stand there.
+For the next 17 seconds, the man continues to stand in the same place.

 03:34:34: It appears as though the "man in black" hears something.
 At that point, he turns around and walks over to the gate (Point 2).

 03:35:01: Deely finally arrives at the gate.
-Judging by the timestamps, he stopped somewhere between Point 1 and Point 2 for 44 seconds.
+Judging by the timestamps, he stood somewhere between Point 1 and Point 2 for 44 seconds.

 03:35:31: Deely is still at the gate.
-At this point, it seems as though the other man's head slumps over to his right—almost as if he is finding it difficult to keep it up.
-This might indicate that he is under the influence of something.
+The other man's head appears to slump over to his right.
+This may indicate that he is under the influence of something.
 For the next 20 seconds, the man stands beside Deely with his head down and his back against the gate.
 Judging by their body language, they don't appear to be talking to each other.

 03:35:52: The gate finally opens, and Deely goes inside.
 It takes the man exactly three seconds to turn around and realize that the gate has been opened.
 By the time he turns around, it has already been closed.
-This sluggishness strengthens the theory that he was under the influence.
+This sluggishness lends credence to the theory that he was under the influence of something.

 04:02:19: 27 minutes later, Deely exits the gate and fixes his jacket.
 He then walks over to the wall on his right.
-After opening his umbrella, he turns around and proceeds to walk east along Wilton Terrace.
+After opening his umbrella, he turns to his left and proceeds to walk east along Wilton Terrace.
 By this stage, it appears as though the man in black has disappeared.

 Coordinates: 53.332523, -6.252236